Elland Road: Other sports

 American football made a brief appearance at the ground when the Leeds Cougars of the British American Football League switched from their old ground at Bramley to play at Elland Road in May 1986.
-The following year they had to relocate because improvements to the stadium were required.
+The following year, they had to relocate because improvements to the stadium were required.
 The ground hosted a Gaelic football match between Dublin and Mayo, organised by the Yorkshire County Board of the Gaelic Athletic Association, in 1987.

 Elland Road was to host a Twenty20 cricket game on 31 July 2009.
-The game was to be contested between a Leeds United International XI and the Lashings World XI, however was cancelled when a suitable artificial pitch could not be found.
+The game was to be contested between a Leeds United International XI and the Lashings World XI; however, it was cancelled when a suitable artificial pitch could not be found.

 On 23 January 2018, it was confirmed that Boxer Josh Warrington would fight IBF world champion Lee Selby (26–1) in his first world title fight on 19 May.
 On 30 January Elland Road was confirmed as the venue for the fight.
 Josh Warrington secured a split-decision victory over Selby by thoroughly outworking him for the majority of the twelve rounds to claim the title, and hand Selby his second career loss.
-The match featured ex Leeds United legend Lucas Radebe as part of Warrington's ringwalk and band Kaiser Chiefs also played songs at the event.
+The match featured ex-Leeds United legend Lucas Radebe as part of Warrington's ringwalk and band Kaiser Chiefs also played songs at the event.